bip-itteam-internal/architecture-draft/Core System and Modules/MODULE - Employees Master Data.md

 	"employee_id": "0032-03-27102025", // Natural keys (FK)

 	"department": "IT", // Enums to string
-	"position": "Supervisior", // Enums to string
+	"position": "Supervisior", // Enums to string, this doesn't really do anything for now, since we have our own system authentication
 	"employment_type": "Fulltime", // Enums to string

 	"probation": {